nrfconnect/sdk-nrf/doc/nrf/templates/application_README.rst

    Provide a link to other relevant documentation for the user to get more information.

 .. tip::
    Do not include links to documents that are common to all or many of our applications.
-For example, :ref:`getting_started` section.
+For example, :ref:`installation` section.

 Related projects and applications*
 ==================================